 If there are children in the home of a physically abusive relationship, it’s only a matter of time before they either become a victim themselves or witness the abuse firsthand.
 In either case, the violence will have lasting effects on the child in question.

-If they become victims of the abusive parent, there are obvious physical effects.
+If they become victims of the abusive parent, there are obvious effects of physical abuse.
 The children are weaker, smaller, and unable to protect themselves from an adult that is abusive.
 As the child grows up, the violence that they encountered from their parent−one of two people in the world that they innately trust with everything−will leave both physical and emotional scars that they carry for life.

 If they are observers of the domestic violence, they may assume that it’s commonplace for such abuse to occur.
 Chances are they will encounter loving marriages through friends or acquaintances, but the relationship that they see the most of will carry more weight than anyone else.
 The abusive relationship that they are used to seeing will become the norm, while the healthy marriages that they’ve come to know outside of their house will be seen as the exception.
 This will make it difficult for the children to grow up and find meaningful, loving relationships because of the tragedies they experienced when they were young.

-No cause can justify the tragic effects of domestic violence.
+No cause can justify the tragic effects of physical abuse and domestic violence.
 If you or someone you know is in a domestically violent relationship, seek help from a therapist or the police immediately.